Thank you for your interest in federal certification. There are three types of federal certification through OMWBE:

 - Own at least 51% of the business and show contribution of capital and expertise.

 - Be a U.S. citizen or permanent U.S. resident.

 - Be economically disadvantaged.
-“Economically disadvantaged” is generally defined has having a personal net worth less than $1.32 million.
+“Economically disadvantaged” is generally defined has having a personal net worth less than $1.32 million, not including a person's primary residence or an applicant business.
 There are other guidelines, please call our office for more information.

 How long will the application process take?

 It takes about 90 days to process your certification application, depending on the complexity and completeness of your application.
 Here’s what you can expect: